All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Sermorelin acetate is a synthetic peptide that replicates the first 29 amino acids of growth hormone-releasing hormone (GHRH).
 It signals the pituitary gland to increase its production and release of growth hormone (GH), working through the body's natural regulatory pathways.
 Unlike exogenous GH injections, sermorelin preserves the pulsatile secretion pattern and somatostatin feedback mechanisms that prevent hormone excess.

 Sermorelin is used in physician-supervised peptide therapy protocols for adults experiencing age-related GH decline.
-Among the many downstream effects of optimized GH levels, the impact on connective tissue health and joint function is particularly relevant for adults dealing with joint stiffness, discomfort, or reduced mobility.
+Among the many downstream effects of improved GH levels, the impact on connective tissue health and joint function is particularly relevant for adults dealing with joint stiffness, discomfort, or reduced mobility.

 Why Joints Deteriorate with Age